 E3D’s embedded bowden coupler comes in several variations, the larger adapter shown above but I’ve mostly used the small brass insert version that can be press fitted into a plastic part.
 These can work well, especially with a small printed spacer, but the BondTech can produce enough torque that the insert pops out which is one of the more inconvenient failure modes.
 The flat metal blades in the plastic insert don’t seem to jam or break the way some of the other fittings can.

 E3D’s threaded bowden coupler was my primary bowden coupler for a long time.
 It’s similar to their embedded coupler, but much larger and threaded.
 The insert work similarly to their embedded coupler but is larger.
 The reason I prefer this version is I can pre-load the fitting by screwing in the coupler with the teflon tube slightly protruding.
 When the teflon is press down flush with the end of the coupler, it jams the insert tightly against the teflon tube so it’s more secure and makes the printed spacer unnecessary.
 I’ve found this holds the teflon tube more securely and the insert is much less likely to pop out.

 Saved the best for last.
 While I haven’t used this one as long as the others, it has quickly become my favorite.
-It’s spring loaded with enough pressure that it doesn’t require a clip to keep it from pushing back during retractions.
+It’s spring loaded with enough pressure that it doesn’t require a clip to keep it from pushing back during retractions (this seems to change over time though).
 It’s easy to use, relatively compact, and best of all, the teflon tube hasn’t slipped at all since I installed it.
 The only place I’ve seen that sells these is RobotDigg.